cpetrich/counterfeit_DS18B20/README.md

 # Your DS18B20 temperature sensor is likely a fake, counterfeit, clone...
 ...unless you bought the chips directly from [Maxim Integrated](https://www.maximintegrated.com/en/products/sensors/DS18B20.html) (or Dallas Semiconductor in the old days) or an authorized distributor (DigiKey, RS, Farnell, Mouser, Conrad, etc.), or you took exceptionally good care purchasing waterproofed DS18B20 probes.
-We bought over 500 "waterproof" probes from two dozen sellers on ebay.
-All of them contained counterfeit DS18B20 sensors.
-Also, almost all sensors we bought on ebay were counterfeit.
+We bought over 1000 "waterproof" probes or bare chips from more than 70 different vendors on ebay, AliExpress, and online stores in 2019.
+All of the probes bought on ebay and AliExpress contained counterfeit DS18B20 sensors, and almost all sensors bought on those sites were counterfeit.

 > Author: Chris Petrich, 13 December 2019.
 > License: CC BY.